 |85||83.2 +/- 0.7||32||84.7 +/- 0.5||53|

-The graphic repesentation of the entire sample below is perhaps the simplest way to illustrate why I arrive at that conclusion.
+The graphic representation of the entire sample below is perhaps the simplest way to illustrate why I arrive at that conclusion.

-On a final note, I need to remind that the sample mixes different game modes.
-Different game means different matchmaking methods.
+On a last note, I need to state that the sample mixes different game modes.
+Different game modes potentially means different matchmaking methods.
 However, it is likely that we would have seen an effect if for example Weekend League used squad rating based matchmaking, even though Seasons most likely doesn’t.
 Thus, I consider it most likely that bronze benching doesn’t work in any of the game modes included here.